PurpleKingdomGames/indigo/indigo/docs/presentation/animation.md

 title: Animation
 ---

-There are two type of animations found in Indigo.
+There are two types of animations found in Indigo.

-1. Timeline / Key frame based animations.
+1. Keyframe based animations.
-1. Procedural / programmed animations.
+2. Procedural / programmed animations.

-## Timeline Animations
+## Keyframe Animations

 Indigo is a "code-only" game engine, there is no GUI or asset creation pipeline.
 As such, the expectation is that you'll use another tool in order to manufacture animation sprite sheets, and import them into Indigo.